bwentwor/geospatial/ts_geospatial.md

 ##Troubleshooting from the service administration dashboard
 {: #dashboard}

-As you troubleshoot your application, you'll want to go to the service administration dashboard to check the status of your service instance.
+As you troubleshoot your application, you want to go to the service administration dashboard to check the status of your service instance.
 If it is not processing data, you might be able to fix the problem by stopping and restarting the service.
 {:shortdesc}

 The status of your {{site.data.keyword.geospatialshort_Geospatial}} service instance is separate from the status of your application, and several applications can be bound to the same service instance.